joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/7128928/2026/03/18/nationals-harry-ford-optioned/

 **A Cafe on the Edge of Destruction**\
-`Near the center of Beirut, one image captures the aftermath of what was left of Zahyre Cafe after an Israeli strike.`\
+`Near the center of Beirut, one image captures the aftermath of an Israeli strike.`\
 https://nytimes.com/2026/03/18/world/middleeast/lebanon-cafe-israel-strike-image.html

 **Iran Executes Swedish Citizen Accused of Spying**\